robstave/Meowcards/cards/rest/rest.md

 ### Front
 What is the main benefit of using standardized media types in REST APIs?

-A) Reduced bandwidth usage
+- A. Reduced bandwidth usage
-B) Improved interoperability and loose coupling
+- B. Improved interoperability and loose coupling
-C) Better performance
+- C. Better performance
-D) Enhanced security
+- D. Enhanced security

 ### Back
 **Correct Answer**: B